ImperialSquid/ImperialSquid.github.io/_posts/2021-07-28-Multimon-Part-1.md

 ```

 # Summary
 Congrats!
-With that we've come to the end of Part 1 of the project!
+With that, we’ve come to the end of Part 1 of the project!
 I set out the rough outline of the project and got a lot of the data management sorted!
-Next up I'll very quickly skim over some machine learning basics and start making the model!
+Next up, I’ll very quickly skim over some machine learning basics and start making the model!